 The GCC subregion receives most of the migrants in the Arab region, a total of 28.1 million of whom the majority are temporary migrant workers.
-These countries with a high labour demand and a limited supply of workers fill the gap with migrant workers, predominantly from Asia.
+These countries with a higher labour demand than supply fill the gap with migrant workers, predominantly from Asia.